Redshift: Highest redshifts

 Comoving distance and lookback time for the Planck 2018 cosmology parameters, from redshift 0 to 15, with distance (blue solid line) on the left axis, and time (orange dashed line) on the right.
 Note that the time that has passed (in billions of years) from a given redshift until now is not the same as the distance (in giga light years) light would have travelled from that redshift, due to the expansion of the universe over the intervening period.

-The most reliable redshifts are from spectroscopic data, and the highest-confirmed spectroscopic redshift of a galaxy is that of JADES-GS-z14-0 with a redshift of z = 14.32, corresponding to 290 million years after the Big Bang.
-The previous record was held by GN-z11, with a redshift of z = 11.1, corresponding to 400 million years after the Big Bang.
+Records for the largest observed redshift have been set and broken repeatedly as observation technology has advanced.
+The most reliable redshifts are from observing spectral lines.
+Galaxies that have held the record for largest spectroscopic redshift include GN-z11 with a redshift of z = 11.1, corresponding to 400 million years after the Big Bang; JADES-GS-z14-0 at z = 14.32 (290 million years); and MoM-z14 at z = 14.44 (280 million years).

-Slightly less reliable are Lyman-break redshifts, the highest of which is the lensed galaxy A1689-zD1 at a redshift z = 7.5 and the next highest being z = 7.0.
+Slightly less reliable are Lyman-break redshifts, such as the lensed galaxy A1689-zD1 at a redshift z = 7.5.
 The most distant-observed gamma-ray burst with a spectroscopic redshift measurement was GRB 090423, which had a redshift of z = 8.2.
-The most distant-known quasar, ULAS J1342+0928, is at z = 7.54.
-The highest-known redshift radio galaxy (TGSS1530) is at a redshift z = 5.72 and the highest-known redshift molecular material is the detection of emission from the CO molecule from the quasar SDSS J1148+5251 at z = 6.42.
+The most distant-known quasar, UHZ1, is at z = 10.1.
+The highest-known redshift radio galaxy, ILT J2336+1842, is at a redshift z = 6.6, and molecular material (carbon monoxide) has been detected as far out as z = 6.9.

 Extremely red objects (EROs) are astronomical sources of radiation that radiate energy in the red and near infrared part of the electromagnetic spectrum.
 These may be starburst galaxies that have a high redshift accompanied by reddening from intervening dust, or they could be highly redshifted elliptical galaxies with an older (and therefore redder) stellar population.
 Objects that are even redder than EROs are termed hyper extremely red objects (HEROs).